Our Mutual Friend: Dickens and Our Mutual Friend

 Dickens, who was aware that it was now taking him longer than before to write, made sure he had built up a safety net of five serial numbers before the first went to publication for May 1864.
 He was at work on number sixteen when he was involved in the traumatic Staplehurst rail crash.
 Following the crash, and while tending to the injured among the "dead and dying," Dickens went back to the carriage to rescue the manuscript from his overcoat.
 With the resulting stress, from which Dickens would never fully recover, he came up two and a half pages short for the sixteenth serial, published in August 1865.
-Dickens acknowledged this close brush with death, that nearly cut short the composition of Our Mutual Friend, in the novel's postscript:
+Dickens acknowledged this close brush with death, which nearly cut short the composition of Our Mutual Friend, in the novel's postscript:

 On Friday the Ninth of June in the present year, Mr and Mrs Boffin (in their manuscript dress of receiving Mr and Mrs Lammle at breakfast) were on the South-Eastern Railway with me, in a terribly destructive accident.
 When I had done what I could to help others, I climbed back into my carriage—nearly turned over a viaduct, and caught aslant upon the turn—to extricate the worthy couple.
 They were much soiled, but otherwise unhurt. [...]
 I remember with devout thankfulness that I can never be much nearer parting company with my readers for ever than I was then, until there shall be written against my life, the two words with which I have this day closed this book:—THE END.

-Dickens was travelling with his mistress Ellen Ternan and her mother.
+Dickens was travelling with Ellen Ternan and her mother.